DE0CH/de0ch.github.io/_posts/2023-08-20-bi-weekly-blog-posts.md

 I realised I struggle a lot with creative tasks with no well-defined end and correct answer.
 I just tend to go down various rabbit holes I come across.
 This approach works well in math problems and coding projects because when the problem is solved, the rabbit hole ends.
 But for complicated topics, the rabbit hole never ends, leaving me unsatisfied.
 The feeling of lack of completion is so debilitating that it often puts me off from even beginning writing or work on any creative project.

 I realised the solution, to speak in programming terms, is to change from depth-first search to breath-first search.
 This means not going down rabbit holes before the ground is explored completely.
 For example, instead of finishing one paragraph well and then moving on to the next, I should first finish a rough draft and then fill in the details.
 In addition, I will set a deadline for projects.
-This is a primary reason why I want to launch this bi-weekly blog, as it would force me to put an end to exploring a topic that otherwise would never have a clear end.
+This is a primary reason why I want to launch this bi-weekly blog post, as it would force me to put an end to exploring a topic that otherwise would never have a clear end.
 Through practice, I can learn the techniques of writing and finishing projects that don't have well-defined ends and can't be perfect.
-This commitment should keep me accountable and not delay blogs one week after another to eventually not publishing anything for more than two years!
+This commitment should keep me accountable and not delay blog posts one week after another to eventually not publishing anything for more than two years!

 The only problem now, which I totally could not have foreseen in absolutely any way, is that I just keep delaying making the first post.
-Luckily, recent events have put a hard deadline on this, as I want to publish this blog before Linus publishes the results of the ongoing investigation for the current issue thus making me feel uncomfortable about publishing this again.
+Luckily, recent events have put a hard deadline on this, as I want to publish this blog post before Linus publishes the results of the ongoing investigation for the current issue thus making me feel uncomfortable about publishing this again.
 So this is a very opportune time for me the take the first hard step.

-At this point, I don't really know what the theme for my blogs would be.
+At this point, I don't really know what the theme for my blog posts would be.
 Most likely it will be some things interesting I learned in the two weeks or thoughts I want to share.
 Occasionally,  I might spend more time writing something bigger.
 Ultimately, my goal is to simply write something that is worth the reader's time.
 I hope you will enjoy this series.

 # Commitment